Feynman's inverse problem: Mathematical model

-We model the disturbance of the initially calm water, the "lots of people who have dived in the pool", as the initial condition for the surface wave amplitude denoted by $\eta_0$, together with initial condition for the velocity potential $\phi$ at the surface, denoted $\varphi_0$.
-The model we consider is a linearized wave model with surface tension, the so-called Airy wave model.
-A derivation of this model together with a discussion of its validity can be found in, e.g., Ch.
+We model the disturbance of the initially calm water, the ``lots of people who have dived in the pool", as the initial condition for the surface wave amplitude denoted by $\eta_0$, together with the initial condition for the velocity potential $\phi$ at the surface, denoted $\varphi_0$.
+To model the surface waves, we consider the Airy wave model with surface tension.
+This is a linearized wave model, and a derivation of it together with a discussion of its validity can be found in, e.g., Ch.
 5 in \cite{ablowitz2011nonlinear}.
+Although one can show that surface tension has little influence on the behavior of longer waves (gravity waves), it is this effect that makes it possible for the insect to sit on the surface.
+Also, it becomes important when one considers shorter waves (capillary waves), and it turns out to be central to establish stability of the inverse problem.

-The small parameter in the linearization is the wave steepness $s = ka$, where $k$ is the wave number and $a$ is the maximum amplitude, and the linearization is known to be a good approximation when $s \ll 1$ (cf. Ch.
+The small parameter in the linearization is the wave steepness $s = ka$, where $k$ is the magnitude of wave number and $a$ is the maximum amplitude, and the linearization is known to be a good approximation when $s \ll 1$ and $a\ll H$ (cf. Ch.
 1 in \cite{kuznet2002linear} and references therein).
 The system of PDEs is